 This warranty is valid only on products purchased from AIMCO, or through its authorized distributors or agents.
-AIMCO shall have no obligation pursuant to the AIMCO Warranty with respect to any tools or accessories which in AIMCO's sole judgment have been altered, damaged, misused, abused, badly worn, lost or improperly maintained.
+AIMCO shall have no obligation pursuant to the AIMCO Warranty with respect to any tools or accessories which in AIMCO's sole judgment have been altered damaged, misused, abused, badly worn, lost or improperly maintained.
 This Warranty is null and void if the customer, or any other person other than an authorized representative of AIMCO, has made any attempt to service or modify the tool or accessory prior to its return to AIMCO under this Warranty.

 The warranty provision with respect to each such product may be amended by AIMCO from time to time in its sole discretion.
-The liability of AIMCO hereunder shall be limited to replacing or repairing, at its option, any products which are returned freight prepaid to AIMCO and which AIMCO determines to be defective as described above or, at AIMCO's option, refunding the purchase price of such products.
+The liability of AIMCO hereunder shall be limited to replacing or repairing, at its option, any defective products which are returned freight pre-paid to AIMCO or, at AIMCO's option, refunding the purchase price of such products.
 AIMCO reserves the right to make periodic changes in construction or tool design at any time.
 AIMCO specifically reserves the right to make these changes without incurring any obligation or incorporating such changes or updates in tools or parts previously distributed.

-THE AIMCO WARRANTY IS IN LIEU OF ALL OTHER WARRANTIES, EXPRESSED OR IMPLIED, AND AIMCO EXPRESSLY DIS- CLAIMS ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+THE AIMCO WARRANTY IS IN LIEU OF ALL OTHER WARRANTIES, EXPRESSED OR IMPLIED, AND AIMCO EXPRESSLY DISCLAIMS ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 THIS WARRANTY SETS FORTH THE SOLE AND EXCLUSIVE REMEDY IN CONTRACT, TORT, STRICT LIABILITY, OR OTHERWISE.